 Why should a physical therapist, occupational therapist or athletic trainer take this intermediate level stroke continuing education course?

-Rehab clinical tools instructed in this gait training physical therapy course to enhance your functional outcomes.
+Rehab clinical tools instructed in this stroke continuing education course to enhance your functional outcomes.

 Specific instruction that will enhance your understanding and ability to deliver better patient care.

 - Interconnectivity of cerebral function and identifying the impact of damage to specific anatomical structures and the relationship to cognition, function, and behavior